 MPLS offers a series of priority queues or tiers into which application traffic can be tagged and mapped for quality of service.
 This allows MPLS connections to provide greater performance guarantees than if an enterprise were to pipe all of its traffic over the public Internet.

 Looking back further than MPLS, older T1 connections are still used by some organizations today but have become largely insufficient for high demand scenarios such as those that involve lots of voice, video and multimedia traffic, as well as a large number of guest or customer Wi-Fi connections such as in a hotel or hospital.

-Some companies even rely on local ISP broadband connection at each site but then use VPNs (virtual private networks) to establish a connection between those sites.
+Some companies even rely on local ISP broadband connections at each site but then use VPNs (virtual private networks) to establish a connection between those sites.
 While this approach is used by some organizations, it offers less performance, particularly for real-time applications such as a VoIP call, not least because VPNs add extra header information on each packet for encryption.

 Although MPLS connections provide a quality of service guarantee that can’t be matched by public broadband or other approaches to establishing enterprise WANs, MPLS technology has its shortcomings.